JhonydePaula22/philips-assignment/README.md

   * One to process error events while propagating Products to 3rd party APIs;
   * One for propagate the Events to 3rd party APIs

 Last but not least, I have added a Circuit Breaker that will open once 70% of the calls start to fail.
 After 10 seconds the Circuit Breaker will change to HALF OPEN.
-Of course this cares of a tune but that is not the goal right now, so I left it as it is.
+Of course the Circuit Breaker, alongside with Retry, cares of a tune but that is not the goal right now, so I left them as they are.

 #### Decisions Made